canonical/kafka-operator/docs/how-to/h-kafka-connect.md

 ## Add a plugin

-Kafka Connect uses a pluggable architecture model, meaning that the user could add desired functionalities by means of **Plugins**, also known as **Connectors**.
-Simply put, plugins are bundles of JAR files adhering to Kafka Connect Connector Interface.
-These connectors could be an implementation of a data source connector, data sink connector, a transformer or a converter.
-Kafka Connect automatically discovers added plugins, and the user could use the exposed REST interface to define desired ETL tasks based on available plugins.

 To add a custom plugin to the Charmed Kafka Connect, you can use `juju attach-resource` command.
 For example, let's add the Aiven's open source S3 source connector to Charmed Kafka Connect.